History of Texas (1845–1860): Texas Rangers

-In the late 1850s, settlers continued to push west and north, and by 1856 had begun settling, parts of the Comancheria in large numbers.
-Angry at the loss of their traditional hunting grounds, several bands of Comanche conducted raids on Texas settlers.
+Texas Rangers were hired for the protection of Texas settlements against Native American Raids.
+The Callahan expedition of 1855 tried to hunt down a group of Lipan Apaches warriors that allegedly raided multiple Texas settlements, which led to a confrontation between the Texas Rangers and Lipan Apaches warriors with the support of Mexican soldiers.
 In an effort to stop the violence and subdue the Comanche, in 1858 the Texas Rangers paired with members of the Tonkawa tribe—traditionally, enemies of the Comanche—for the Antelope Hills Expedition.
 Federal law promised Indian tribes safety in Indian Territory, located just north of Texas.
 Nevertheless, the Rangers crossed into Indian Territory and attacked a Comanche village at the Battle of Little Robe Creek.
 This was the first time any American forces had penetrated to the heart of the Comancheria, attacked Comanche villages with impunity, and successfully made it home.
 The expedition exhausted the annual Texas defense budget, and the governor disbanded the Rangers.